fr3m3n/cloud-core/README.md

 ![CloudCore Diagram](./docs/model.png)

-**CloudCore**: A robust, modular Terraform project for crafting secure and resilient AWS cloud infrastructure.
-From VPCs to subnets, build your cloud's backbone seamlessly.
+**CloudCore**: Utilize Terraform for efficient AWS infrastructure deployment and rely on Ansible for detailed configurations.
+CloudCore provides a balanced blend of simplicity and precision for your cloud environment setup.

 ---